Seychelles on a Budget – Amazing Destination for 2022

-We enjoyed a very large bathroom with huge walk-in shower.
-The apartment was very light, secure, Wi-fi, cable TV.
-Two small supermarkets only two minutes walk away, bus stop very close by and Beau Vallon beach was only 400 m walk away.
+We enjoyed a very large bathroom with a huge walk-in shower.
+The apartment was very light, and secure, with Wi-fi, and cable TV.
+Two small supermarkets were only two minutes walk away, a bus stop very close by and Beau Vallon beach was only 400 m walk away.

 Airbnb is also a great option if you are looking for a real local experience as they specialise in homestay accommodation or private apartments.
-Click here for a discount of $55.00 off your first Airbnb stay.
+Now you can visit Seychelles on a budget too.

 We stayed in Beau Vallon, Mahe Island.
 A few great places to eat are mentioned below.
 Around the rest of the island, you will find lots of great restaurants, ranging in prices that cater to visitors.

 You will also find cheaper home-cooked food sold in small market shops for $10 or so for a meal.